CreativeMaladjustment/stelligent-u-020201208/05-ec2/README.md

 [what other changes](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html)
 will cause the same thing to occur as in Lab 5.1.3?_

-> many but changes that cause a new ID are ones that will cause same thing to occur.
+> many but changes that cause a new ID are ones that will cause same thing to occur, with the instance being deleted/removed and recreated.

 ## Lesson 5.2: Instance Access